LLM4Rocq/LLM4Docq/README.md

 <img src="http://51.38.234.127:8000/leaderboard.png" alt="Alt Text" width="50%">
 </div>

-If you want a closer look at each section’s progress, see [progress](#progress).
+Want more details?
+Jump to [progress](#progress) to see section-by-section status.

 ## Introduction
-This collaborative project has three parts:
+**LLM4Docq** is a collaborative research project with three main objectives:

+1. **Docstring enrichment for MathComp:**
-- **Adding detailed docstrings to the MathComp library**, covering:
+   We aim to add detailed docstrings to all elements of the MathComp library:
-  - Definitions: 3 067
+   - Definitions: 3,067
-  - Lemmas: 14 925
+   - Lemmas: 14,925
-  - Notations: 3 386
+   - Notations: 3,386
    - Theorems: 61
    - Facts: 654
    - Fixpoints: 140
    - Records: 256

+2. **Embedding-based retrieval system:**
-- **Developing an embedding-based retrieval system** in a VSCode plugin for Rocq users.
+   A VSCode plugin for Rocq users, enabling retrieval from natural language query.

-- **Building an annotator–formalizer model** that can:
+3. **Annotator–formalizer models:**
+   - Generate a docstring from a formal statement and its context.
-  1. Given a formal statement and context, write a docstring.
+   - Reconstruct a formal statement from a docstring and context.
-  2. Given a context and docstring, generate the corresponding formal statement.

-The main contribution is the underlying dataset, which requires MathComp experts to ensure docstring quality.
-To assist experts, we follow an iterative process based on this three steps:
+To gather the underlying dataset, we use an iterative process:
-1. Generate a draft of all docstrings using LLMs.
-2. Gather feedback from experts.
-3. Regenerate docstrings for any elements deemed incorrect or unvalidated.
+1. LLMs generate initial docstrings.
+2. Experts review and give feedback on a subpart of the generated docstrings.
+3. Unseen or refused entries are regenerated with new instructions based on previous feedback.

 ### Progress